Sperm survival and your ovulation day

 So how long can sperm live for?

 You can make a note of your cervical mucus when you input data into the Natural Cycles app, but this won’t be used by the algorithm to calculate your fertility.
-Want to know more about the look and feel of the app?
-Check out the app interface and different views.
+Want to know more about the first birth control app?
+Check out how it works here.

 Your fertile window